reidmit/website/content/writing/asynchronous-coffee-making-with-javascript.md

 }
 ```

 Now, each callback function expects two arguments: an error from the previous step, and the "return value" from the previous step.
-If the error is defined, it means something went wrong, so we `apologizeToCustomer` and return early, without calling the next function in the sequence.
+If the error is defined, it means something went wrong, so we `apologizeToCustomer` and return early without calling the next function in the sequence.

 Just like asynchronous functions using callbacks **do not return any values**, they also **do not throw any errors**.
 Instead, they just pass these things into their callback function to be handled at the next step.